GitYuridias/15-Fort-Bend/README.md

 USAGE
 -----

+First command is to install selenium package, for that run

+`pip install selenium'

 In Terminal, run the below line to get general help with arguments that the script intakes:

-python arman_yura_run_script.py --help
+python run_script.py --help

 Then, to execute the script for a combination of following arguments - [first name (required), last name (required), middle name (optional) and date of birth (optional)], run the below line with actual values instead of placeholders:

-python arman_yura_run_script.py -fn "first name" -ln "last name" -mn "middle name" -dob "date of birth"
+python run_script.py -fn "first name" -ln "last name" -mn "middle name" -dob "date of birth"

 For no-hit entries that won't return a record associated with them, a "No cases found for that person" message will be returned and no JSON & XML reports will be produced.